dimitramav/DEVils-Scrum-Tool/README.md

 # DEVils-Scrum-Tool
 Web cooperative platform for software management.
 This platform helps teams to implement software projects based on agile methodology (SCRUM) via sprints, epics, user stories, tasks and issues.
-Deploying DEVils-Scrumtool on cloud platforms like Heroku (check instructions), makes it a perfect free application for teams to work with on their own projects!
+Deploying DEVils-ScrumTool on cloud platforms like Heroku (check instructions), makes it a perfect free application for teams to work with on their own projects!
 You may try it online, on https://devils-scrumtool.herokuapp.com

 ## Environment
 This web application is created using Spring Boot and Gradle for build in the back-end, while the front-end is implemented on Vue framework.
 Both implementations are fully independenent.
 Unit and integration tests have been implemented on client and server respectively.
 For dependencies, check the README.md files in each directory.